 Latvia’s capital has a number of different churches in various styles.
 You don’t have to be religious to admire the architectural details or even check out the inside.

-Located in the Dome Square, the Riga Cathedral was originally built for Bishop Albert when he made Riga an official city.
+- Riga Cathedral – Located in Dome Square, the church was originally built for Bishop Albert when he made Riga an official city.
 The church, a mix of late Romanesque, early Gothic and Baroque styles, is famous for its organ with 6,768 pipes.
 It’s also used as a music venue.

-Constructed in a Neo-Byzantine style, this is the largest Orthodox church in the Baltics.
-It was constructed in late 19th century under the Russian rule.
+- Nativity of Christ Cathedral – Constructed in a Neo-Byzantine style, this is the largest Orthodox church in the Baltics.
+It was constructed in the late 19th century under Russian rule.
 It was part of an attempt to convert Latvians to everything Russian.
 Ironically, during the Soviet era, it was used as a planetarium and a restaurant since Communists weren’t too big on religion.

-Latvia’s capital city does culture like any other major European city – with style and variety.
+Latvia’s capital city does an homage to culture like any other major European city – with style and variety.
 Between the museums, galleries and theatres, the choices for culture lovers are abundant.
-In addition to the ones already mentioned above, here are few more suggestions for exploring Riga’s cultural spots.
+In addition to the ones already mentioned above, here are a few more suggestions for exploring Riga’s cultural spots.

-The museum is located inside a building that looks more like an ornate Venetian villa.
+- Art Museum Riga Bourse – The museum is located inside a building that looks more like an ornate Venetian villa.
 It houses a collection of artworks by European masters.
-There are also extensive collections or art from the Orient and India.
-Created in Italian Renaissance style during mid-19th century, it was once home to the stock exchange.
+There are also extensive collections of art from the Orient and India.
+Created in the Italian Renaissance style during the mid-19th century, it was once home to the stock exchange.
 The building was renovated in 2011 after extensive repairs.
 Don’t miss the beautiful ceramics collection from China and Japan.

-Housing Latvia’s most significant artworks, Latvian National Museum of Art provides insight into the Latvian identity.
-The “Latvian Art.
-19th–20th Century” exhibition covers history of the country over the two centuries.
-Don’t miss the 18th to mid-20th century paintings, graphic art and sculpture.
-They are from 18th to mid-20th century by Latvian artists.
+- Latvian National Museum of Art – Housing Latvia’s most significant artworks, the museum provides insight into the Latvian identity.
+The “Latvian Art, 19th–20th Century” exhibition covers its history over the two centuries.
+Don’t miss the 18th to mid-20th-century paintings, graphic art and sculpture.
+They are from the 18th to mid-20th century by Latvian artists.
 Over 40,000 additional works of art are stored in the basement.
 You can see the storage area that is visible to visitors.

-Resembling a Greek Temple, the Latvian National Opera was built originally in 1863 as German theatre.
-After some renovations and reconstructions, it’s now the place for classic and modern opera performances, and ballet.
+Latvian National Opera – Resembling a Greek Temple, the opera house was built originally in 1863 as a German theatre.
+After some renovations and reconstructions, it’s now the place for classic and modern opera performances and ballet.
 If you can’t stay for one of the performances, opt for a tour of this magnificent property.
 It truly is incredible.

-To see what a merchant’s house looked like during the 17th and 18th centuries, head over to the Mentzendorff House.
-Constructed in 1695 for a wealthy glass-cutter, it was restored during the 1980s and 1990s.
-With each room decorated in grand style, it’s one of its kinds in the Baltics.
+- Mentzendorff House – To see what a merchant’s house looked like during the 17th and 18th centuries, head over to the Mentzendorff House.
+Constructed in 1695 for a wealthy glass cutter, it was restored during the 1980s and 1990s.
+With each room decorated in grand style, it’s one of its kind in the Baltics.

-Built in 1875, the three-story building was home of the Transehe-Rosenecks, a prominent German family.
+- National History Museum of Latvia – Built in 1875, the three-story building was home to the Transehe-Rosenecks, a prominent German family.
 A fourth floor was added in 1912 in the Neo-Renaissance style.
-During the Soviet times and until 2009, it was a home for the University of Latvia.
+During the Soviet times and until 2009, it was the home of the University of Latvia.
 Today, it is a museum dedicated to the collection, research and preservation of Latvian culture.
-It seems fitting that the museum in located in Latvia’s capital, where foreign domination was always strong.
+It seems fitting that the museum is located in Latvia’s capital, where foreign domination was always strong.

 Things to do in Riga – beer and culinary delights

-I really enjoyed the food in Riga.
+I enjoyed the food while exploring Riga.
 Finding vegetarian food was easy and varied in options.
 There are also plenty of choices for traditional meat dishes in the many restaurants across Riga.
 As the Latvians are all about naturally sourced ingredients, all the food tastes delicious.

-Exploring Riga wouldn’t be complete without a stop at the Central Market.
+- Riga Central market – Exploring Riga wouldn’t be complete without a stop at the Central Market.
 Located at the Daugava waterfront, it’s one of Europe’s largest and oldest markets.
 It’s housed in five, once popular, Zeppelin hangers.
 Each hanger is about the size of a football field.
 There are over 3,000 vendors inside and outside.
-Each hanger has different specialties from seafood, meat, dairy and vegetables.
+Each hanger has different specialties, from seafood, meat, dairy and vegetables.
 There are also plenty of places to sit down for a quick bite.

-Latvians love their beer and I can attest that it is indeed great beer.
+- Latvia Beer Festival – Latvians love their beer, and I can attest that it is indeed a great beer.
 If you’re planning on visiting Riga in May, check out the annual Latvia Beer Fest.
 With over 200 beers, including local favourites and specialty craft beer from around the world, it’s a must for all beer lovers.
-Each year, a different gets the honour to open the festival with specialty brew.
-Not only is it fun, the festival is also environmentally friendly and socially responsible.
-Even more of a reason to visit Latvia’s capita.
+Not only is it fun, but the festival is also environmentally friendly and socially responsible.
+Even more of a reason to visit Latvia’s capital.

 Riga for outdoor enthusiasts

 Latvia’s capital is a very green city.
-You can stroll along the Daugava River or through one of the beautiful parks in the city.
+You can explore Riga by strolling along the Daugava River or through one of the city’s beautiful parks.
 Make sure to check out the Bastejkalna park (Bastion Hill) along the canal.
 It marks where the location of the Old Town.
-There you’ll find romantic flowers banks, water features and tall trees that provide shade and add to the atmosphere.
+There you’ll find romantic flower banks, water features and tall trees that provide shade and add to the atmosphere.
 It was here that they shot an episode of the television show The Bachelor.

-Similarly, you can also stroll the Esplanade Park a little further north.
+Similarly, you can also stroll Esplanade Park a little further north.
 You can admire the nearby Nativity Cathedral, the National Art Museum and the Latvian Art Academy.
-After checking out the Art Nouveau district, stop by the Kronvalda Park.
-Here, on these former hunting grounds, you’ll find a roller skating ring, a dancing fountain and a Chinese pagoda.
+After checking out the Art Nouveau district, stop by Kronvalda Park.
+Here, on these former hunting grounds, you’ll find a roller-skating rink, a dancing fountain and a Chinese pagoda.